How To Prepare for UPSC IAS 2022 - Check IAS Preparation Tips

 This book can be used for both Prelims and Mains

-For prelims you don’t need to read any other book on Polity except Indian Polity – M Laxmikanth.
+For prelims, you don’t need to read any other book on Polity except Indian Polity – M Laxmi Kant.
 Many questions asked in the Prelims paper seem to have come directly from this book.
-However, for Mains, you should read D D Basu as it helps you to form opinions you may need to answer some difficult questions in the exam.
+However, for Mains, you should read D D Basu.

 Read and revise NCERTs thoroughly.
-Lot of questions in Prelims are asked from content given in NCERT.
+A lot of questions in Prelims are asked from content given in NCERT.